Department of Adult & Juvenile Detention

 We encourage you to use the video visitation option.
 Contact Securus Video Visitation at 1-877-578-3658 or https://securustech.net/en/web/securus/videovisitation to learn more and sign up for “Anywhere Video Visitation.”

 King County Juvenile Detention is responsible for the care and custody of youth who are detained in the Patricia H. Clark Children and Family Justice Center.
 Click on the link above for more information related to juvenile detainees.

-To promote social distancing as directed by King County’s Public Health Officer in response to the COVID-19 outbreak, public visitation is suspended at all correctional facilities until further notice.
+To promote social distancing as directed by King County’s Public Health Officer in response to the COVID-19 outbreak, public visitation is suspended at all adult correctional facilities until further notice.
 This includes onsite video kiosks.